roualdes/testbank/README.md

   is constrained to be in `[1, min(R int, or Numpy np.uint32)] = [1, 2147483647]`.
 If no seed is specified with each request for an exercise (or its solution), TestBank will randomly chose a seed.
   While the `seed` key is required, the value does not necessarily have to exist.
-TODO choose and establish a reasonable default.
 - solution array of strings.
 The `solution` array contains answers to each part of the exercises `questions`.
 - `random` associative array.
 The `random` object holds named elements of the randomly generated components of an exercise.
 While the `random` key is required, the value is an optional.
-TODO choose and establish a reasonable default.

-TODO There should be some sort of authorization to request a solution set.

 ## Writing exercises